 Educators are specialist teachers with a strong knowledge base across all areas of a child’s development and learning.
-Early Childhood Intervention Educators focus interventions upon the child’s participation in the activities, experiences and opportunities afforded young children as part of daily living.
+Early Childhood Support Educators focus upon the child’s participation in the activities, experiences and opportunities afforded young children as part of daily living.
 They may work individually with children and their parents and carers and/or they may design and deliver specific group programs for young children on the autism spectrum.
 They have expertise in planning for, including, and supporting children in a range of education environments and they may also work with others to incorporate children’s individual goals into a variety of early education settings.

-The Early Childhood Intervention Teacher works with parents and others in homes and community settings to develop and implement a plan to support a child’s successful participation in family and community life.
-Interventions are designed to improve the child’s functional skills and to strengthen the capacity of others to foster the child’s learning and development and his/her inclusion in the routines, activities and places of everyday life.
+The Early Childhood Support Teacher works with parents and others in homes and community settings to develop and implement a plan to support a child’s successful participation in family and community life.
+Supports are designed to improve the child’s functional skills and to strengthen the capacity of others to foster the child’s learning and development and his/her inclusion in the routines, activities and places of everyday life.
 They provide information, guidance and resources to assist parents and others to maximize the child’s engagement, learning and meaningful participation in a range of day-to-day activities and opportunities.

 - Teaching early critical behaviours and skills including imitation, shared and joint attention, early communication skills, enjoying social play, and adaptive skills

 - Helping parents to turn everyday activities into learning opportunities

 - Promoting and supporting inclusion of children on the autism spectrum within mainstream early education settings

 - Developing a plan to support a smooth transition into school by assisting in the development and implementation of adaptations and supports